stephenvector/prefab/README.md

-# react-ui-library
+# Prefab

-A set of themeable, dependency-free UI components for React projects.
+A set of themeable UI components for React projects.